MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-external-table-security-roles.md

 ## View existing admins

-Before you begin adding or removing principals, use the `.show` command to see which principals already have admin access on the external table.
+Before you add or remove principals, you can use the `.show` command to see a table with all of the principals that already have admin access on the external table.

 ### Syntax